Mental health is an activity that people do together, rather than a thing that individuals have or don’t have.

 - Open Dialogue, UK

-Silvia Parrabera is a clinical psychologist, a psychotherapist, and the Early Care Unit (UAT) coordinator of the Hospital Universitário Principe de Asturias in Madrid.
+Silvia Parrabera is a clinical psychologist, a psychotherapist, and the head coordinator of the Early Care Unit (UAT) at the Hospital Universitário Principe de Asturias in Madrid.

 Silvia has recently finished her Open Dialogue UK Training.
 However, she has been working within the framework of Open Dialogue, addressing psychosis in its initial phases, for many years already.
 Silvia and her team have achieved promising results working in OD’s frame, proving that this way of approaching psychosis can have much better results than the traditional mainstream psychiatric approaches.